zorael/lu/README.md

 #### [`typecons.d`](source/lu/typecons.d)

-The `OpDispatcher` mixin
+The `OpDispatcher` mixintemplate.
-template.
 When mixed into some aggregate, it generates an `opDispatch` that allows for accessing and mutating any members of it whose names either start or end with a token string, even if they are private.
 Dynamic arrays are appended to.

 A convenience mixin `UnderscoreOpDispatcher` is provided that instantiates an `OpDispatcher` with an underscore token, set to look for members that start with `_`.